thorpej/nabud/README.md

 ## Changes

+### nabud-1.3.3
+* Added support for flexibile transmission timeouts in NHACP.
+The spec says 1 second, but there are systems out in the wild with slower transmission speeds that are now using NHACP.
+We now calculate the timeout based on how long it would take to transmit an MTU-sized frame at the connection's baud rate, rounding up to the next whole second.
+* Fix a source code management mistake in nabud-1.3.2's off_t changes that caused odd behavior on platforms that required the change.

 ### nabud-1.3.2
 * Fix a bug in NHACP dealing with file offsets on 32-bit Linux platforms and other platforms that do not have a 64-bit off_t type; seeks and